 For sufferers of Lipodystrophy it is very common for the medical profession to not acknowledge that they are having problems and in most cases the patient is told that it is Lipohypertrophic (hardening and lumpy tissue from not rotating injection sites), when in fact it is quite the opposite.

 My son developed Diabetic Lipodystrophy within a few weeks of his diagnosis of Type 1 Diabetes at the age of 14 months and we have had a long battle with his doctors and specialists over the past 8 years to get something done to manage his condition and give us control of his Blood Glucose Levels.
 We have tried all of the synthetic Human Insulin on the market and still continued to get wastage.
 We were able to convince his Endocrinologist’s to let us try Porcine insulin, which did still cause wastage but at a much slower rate the human insulin.
 The problem then was porcine insulin was no longer available in Australia and we had just used all there was.

-Over the years my son went from injections to an insulin pump and back to injections as we ran out of viable injection sites on his tummy, bottom and hips to site a pump cannular.
-We were able to inject into his arms and calves and shoulder blades, but also had wastage in those areas too.
+Over the years my son went from injections to an insulin pump and back to injections as we ran out of viable injection sites on his tummy, bottom and hips to site a buy CBD products cannular.
+We were able to buy CBD products into his arms and calves and shoulder blades, but also had wastage in those areas too.